concord-consortium/lab/readme.md

 runtime configuration in the files: `lab/lab.js` and `lab/lab.min.js`.
 Editing the value for `Lab.config.sharing` in these files will affect the JavaScript runtime settings when these files are loaded.

+Additionally you can turn on UTM suffixes by adding a string value to `Lab.config.utmCampaign``.

 ## Contributing to Lab

 If you think you'd like to contribute to Lab as an external developer: